I-rem/Push_swap/README.md

 No points will be awarded for this section if at least one check fails.

 - Run checker with non numeric parameters.
-The program must display "Error"
+The program must display **"Error"**
 - Run checker with a duplicate numeric parameter.
-The program must display "Error"
+The program must display **"Error"**
 - Run checker with only numeric parameters including one greater than MAXINT.
-The program must display "Error"
+The program must display **"Error"**
 - Run checker without any parameters.
 The program must display anything and give the prompt back.
 - Run checker with valid parameters, and write an action that doesn't exist during the instruction phase.
-The program must display "Error"
+The program must display **"Error"**
 - Ruc checker with valid parameters, and write an action with one or several spaces before and/or after the action during the instruction phase.
-The program must display "Error".
+The program must display **"Error"**.

 #### Checker program - False tests